PM Modi conferred with Papua New Guinea, Fiji's highest honour | Politics

 Papua New Guinea conferred the Companion of the Order of Logohu to Prime Minister Modi for championing the cause of unity of Pacific Island countries and spearheading the cause of Global South.
 Very few non-residents of PNG have received this award, including former US President Bill Clinton, it said.

+''Humbled by the gesture of Papua New Guinea of conferring me with the Companion of the Order of Logohu.
+Gratitude to Governor General Sir Bob Dadae for presenting the award.
+This is a great recognition of India and the accomplishments of our people,'' the prime minister tweeted.

-''An honour emblematic of the depth of India-Papua New Guinea relationship,'' the Ministry of External Affairs (MEA) tweeted.
+''An honour emblematic of the depth of India-Papua New Guinea relationship,'' the MEA tweeted.

 This comes immediately after Fiji's Prime Minister Sitiveni Rabuka also conferred the country's highest award to Modi.